-Here's a rundown of Watershed's recent updates and fixes—including three new screens in the Data section, improvements to CSV import, more control over report caching, and custom colors in Pie reports.
+Here's a rundown of Watershed's feature updates and fixes—including three new screens in the Data section, improvements to CSV import, more control over report caching, and custom colors in Pie reports.

 Three New Screens in Watershed's Data Section

-Get some high-level statistics about your data and Watershed usage on the new Data Stats screen in the Data section of Watershed.
+Get some high-level statistics about your data and Watershed usage on the new Data Stats screen in the Data section.

 Use the Data Search screen to find xAPI statements by specific parts of an xAPI statement or by using a card configuration.